Sonnet 223

 Sonnet 219

-Committed so forever to her charms,
+Committed thus forever to her charms;

-And too, the clammy clasp of fleshless arms;
+And too, the clammy clasp of fleshless arms?

 The blanching kiss of frigid livid lips,

-That leering look of scornful jaundiced eyes,
+That leering gaze of scornful, jaundiced eyes,

 The grotesque smile of gargoyles guarding crypts,

-Choleric voice now ever there to chide.
+Choleric chants that ever seem to chide.

-No breath or words survive to gods implore,
+No orisons of hope to gods implore,

 Not but the fading wail of banshee moans,

-So hurled into Hell’s pit forever more;
+Rude hurled into Hell’s pit forevermore;

-Beyond the brink, where prayers may not annul;
+Beyond the brink, where prayers may not annul—

 Dark matrimony so consumes the soul.